CDCgov/trusted-intermediary/adr/025-automated-rs-integration-test.md

 that cover the interaction between RS and TI, and we also didn't have a way to know when changes in RS have unintended consequences that impact our workflows.

-[put a nicer version of 'RS wouldn't let us put anything in their space' here?]
-Submitting data to RS using their existing REST endpoints and receiving it using their existing delivery mechanisms helps make this test realistic
+Submitting data to RS using their existing REST endpoints and receiving it using their existing delivery mechanisms helps make these tests realistic.

 ### Decision 2
 Since we decided to use RS's existing REST endpoints, we needed a way to submit data to them, and a way to trigger the data flow and subsequent tests on some kind of schedule.
-We chose Github Actions for this because it's easy to both schedule them based on a CRON expression and run them manually as needed.
-Github Actions also gave us a lightweight way to send the files to RS without having to add a new service [or whatever else we might have considered].
+We chose Github Actions for this because it's easy to both schedule them based on a CRON expression and to run them manually as needed.
+Github Actions also gave us a lightweight way to send the files to RS without having to add a new service.

 We are using two separate actions - the first one sends data to RS, and the second one (currently scheduled 2 hours after the first) triggers the tests to run.
-The length of time it takes a file to run through the whole workflow (from RS to TI to RS to final delivery) usually doesn't take long, but we built in extra time in case of any issues that cause delays,
+The length of time it takes a file to run through the whole workflow (from RS to TI to RS to final delivery) usually doesn't take long, but we built in extra time in case of any issues that cause delays.

 ### Decision 3
 We're using the value in MSH-10 for two purposes: matching input and output files, and some filtering in RS.

 We chose MSH-10 to match files on because it's a value that shouldn't change and should be unique to a particular message.
-We're also using it to filter receivers because in some cases, we apply transformations and validations based on the receiver in [we change values and filter on values]
+We're also using it to route these test messages because in some cases, we apply transformations that will overwrite HL7 fields used for routing (MSH-5 and MSH-6), so we can't rely on those.

 ## Impact

 ### Positive

+- We will have a way to test the integration between RS and TI
+- We will be able to catch issues early whe changes in RS break our workflows

 ### Negative

+### Risks
 #### Decision 3
 - Because we rely on MSH-10 for matching files, engineers will have to take care in setting this field when they create additional tests in future

-### Risks

 ## Related ADRs